Skip to Content

 • Make a difference in your community: Bring your passion and talents to help others in our community.
 You will make new friendships and professional connections for the future.

 Who can serve?
-The College Corps program is open to 50 students total attending Crafton Hills College and/or San Bernardino Valley College.
+The College Corps program is open to 32 students total attending Crafton Hills College and/or San Bernardino Valley College.

 Eligibility Requirements:

-• Have a high school diploma or G.E.D. by the beginning of the 2025 - 2026 academic year.
+• Have a high school diploma or G.E.D. by the beginning of the 2026 - 2027 academic year.

-• Be a full-time student (take 12 class units per semester) at Crafton Hills College and/or San Bernardino Valley College.We will make accommodations for students taking less than 12 units who have a courseload accommodations through Student Accessibility Services.
+• Be a full-time student (take 12 class units per semester) at Crafton Hills College and/or San Bernardino Valley College.
+Students taking less than 12 units who have a courseload accommodation through Student Accessibility Services are eligible to apply.

-• Complete the FAFSA or CA Dream Act Application for 2025-2026.
+• Complete the FAFSA or CA Dream Act Application for 2026-2027.

-• Must meet one of the following: Qualify for Pell Grant, State Cal Grant, Middle Class Scholarship, OR needs to work part-time or take out loans to meet educational costs
+• Must meet one of the following: Qualify for Pell Grant, State Cal Grant, Middle Class Scholarship, OR needs to work part-time or take out loans to meet educational costs.

 • AB-540 students accepted into the program will also be required to submit a California Dreamer Service Incentive Grant (DSIG) Application to become eligible for the educational award.